Matlal033/Project_MAPPO_Tennis/README.md

 A reward of 0.1 is obtained when an agent bounces the ball over the net, and -0.1 if the ball hits the ground or goes out of bounds.

 The main specifications for each agent are: \
-State size: 8 (information about position & velocity of both ball and racket) \
+State size: 8 (information about position & velocity of both the ball and racket) \
 Action size: 2 (Continuous left or right movement, and jump) \

 During training, the last 3 states are always stacked, in order to infer trajectories.